sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 (Cloud native development)
--   What is the factor (among the 12 factors) that is relevant to using a pipeline for deploying an application (instead of you manually "cf push"'ing yourself?)
+-   What is the factor (among the 12 factors) that is relevant to using a pipeline for deploying an application (instead of you manually "cf push'ing" yourself?

 (Routing)
 -   What makes up a route?
 (It is made of [??]+ {??]).
 -   We know multiple routes can be assigned to an application.
     Now can a route be assigned to multiple applications?
     [Ref: https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html]
 -   Can a route exist without an application associated with it?
     (See “cf routes” and “cf create-route” commands.)
 -   What could be the use case of "cf create-route"?
 -   When you add a new route to an application using "map-route" command, do you have to "restart" or "restage" an application?
--   What is "cf" command to delete all routes that are not associated with any apps?
+-   What is "cf" command to delete all routes that are not associated with any apps?-   Can you describe which PCF component (inside Diego Cell) in the following [picture - scroll down a bit to see it](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) responsible for updating the routing table that is being used by "GoRouter" whenever a new instance is created or old instance gets destroyed?

 (Blue Green deployment mechanics)
 -   Anybody knows what “blue-green-deployment” is?
--   Speaking of “blue-green deployment”, anybody can think of conceptual steps you will take in order to achieve it in PCF environment?
+-   Speaking of “blue-green deployment”, anybody can think of conceptual steps you would take in order to achieve it in PCF environment?
 -   How can we control the ratio of the traffic between V1.0.1 (blue) vs. V1.0.2 (green) in PCF environment?
 -   There is a blue-green deployment cloud foundry plugin available to